Creating or Changing Illinois State Library Law

 Every proposed bill must be drafted in the proper format and taken to the Illinois Legislative Reference Bureau for printing.
 Proper drafting requires legal, historical, and often technical knowledge.
-ILA staff will be responsible for drafting the bill, the PPC, and the ILA Executive Board will review the draft(s).
+ILA staff and the Legislative Consultant will be responsible for drafting the bill, the PPC, and the ILA Executive Board will review the draft(s).
 It is typical for any proposal to go through many rewrites and amendments before a final form is approved.

 Action: Draft and approve the proposed legislative language.